-The estimated contribution for workers' compensation is determined by multiplying each school district's allowance for professional and service personnel by the district's actual contribution rate for the most recent year for which the information is available.
-The allowance rate for workers' compensation for the 2014-15 year has been determined to be 0.94%; therefore, the total allowance rate for social security, unemployment compensation, and workers' compensation for the year has been determined to be 8.63%.
+The estimated contribution rate for workers' compensation is determined each year by multiplying each school district's allowance for professional and service personnel by the district's effective contribution rate for all workers' compensation employee categories for the most recent year for which the information is available.
+The allowance rate for workers' compensation for the 2017-18 year was determined to be 0.92%; therefore, the total allowance rate for social security, unemployment compensation, and workers' compensation for the year has been determined to be 8.61%.